G2 32 x 32 White Circle

 Keywords or phrases that caused users to discover and download your app.

-Tracking the user path from the initial keyword search to the eventual purchase will let you see which keywords actually generate revenue and other positive or desired behaviors.
+Tracking the user path from the initial keyword search to the eventual purchase will let you see which keywords generate revenue and other positive or desired behaviors.

 You can track keyword rankings in Google Play and App Store using this ASO Tool.